mikedlowis-prototypes/editor/docs/tide.1.md

 ### Bookmark Shortcuts

-`xedit` supports marking locations in a document to quickly jump to later.
+`tide` supports marking locations in a document to quickly jump to later.
 This eases navigation between multiple locations in a large document.

 * `Ctrl+[0-9]`: